Distributed Event Localization via Alternating Direction Method of Multipliers: SIMULATION RESULTS

-We compared the localization performances of the proposed algorithms GS-ADMM and J-ADMM with the algorithm in which every cluster conducts localization independently without communications with other clusters (we call it single cluster localization and denote it as SCL).
-Both localization error (differences between estimated and actual event positions) and localization consistency (differences in estimated positions between clusters) are compared under different penalty parameters $\rho$, noise standard deviations $\sigma_{i,k}$, and iteration numbers $t$.
-Moreover, convergence rates of our algorithms are also evaluated.
-The localization setup for sensors are adopted from \cite{NúñezF2016workingpaper}, which is a practical application of an acoustic event localization system.
-See Fig. \ref{fig:simulation model} for the detailed spatial distribution of all sensor nodes.
+Then, we compared the localization performance of the proposed algorithms GS-ADMM and J-ADMM with two other projection-based algorithms: the PPM algorithm proposed in \cite{jia2011set} and the PONLM algorithm proposed in \cite{shi2008distributed}, which gave reasonable performance in the simulations.
+PPM is a parallel projection method which requires a central node to average the local event location estimates obtained from all sensors in every iteration.
+PONLM is a sequential projection-based algorithm which solves the event localization problem by finding a point at the intersection of sensing circles.
+Both localization error (differences between estimated and actual target event positions) and localization consistency (differences in estimated positions between clusters) are compared under different noise standard deviations $\sigma_{i,k}$.
+The convergence performance is evaluated by exploring the evolution of the localization error with iteration time $t$.

-To facilitate comparison of obtained simulation results, we first define two performance indexes:
+To facilitate comparison, we first define two performance indices:

-\emph{Localization Error}: we use the root mean square error (RMSE) to quantify the error between estimated and true positions for every cluster, which is denoted as $\rm{ERR_{RMSE}}$:
+\emph{Localization Error}: we use the root mean square error (RMSE) to quantify the error between estimated and true positions for every cluster or sensor, which is denoted as $\rm{ERR_{RMSE}}$:

-where $L$ is the number of Monte Carlo trials, $\bm{x}_{j}$ is the estimated position in the $j$th Monte Carlo trial in a certain cluster and $\bm{x}^*$ is the true position of the target event.
+where $L$ is the number of Monte Carlo trials, $\bm{x}_{j}$ is the estimated position in the $j$th Monte Carlo trial in a certain cluster or sensor, and $\bm{x}^*$ is the true position of the target event.

 \emph{Localization Inconsistency}: We also use the root mean square error (RMSE) to quantify the localization inconsistency (difference) in estimated event positions between $m$ clusters, which is denoted as $\rm{INC_{RMSE}}$: